-Yesterday I finally got around to packaging up a ROM file and releasing the source code to my “port” of Flappy Bird for the Nintendo 64, so I wanted to spend a little time to do a post-mortem on its development and look back on the bizarre phenomenon of Flappy Bird in general.
+Yesterday I finally got around to releasing the source code to my “port” of Flappy Bird for the Nintendo 64, so I wanted to spend a little time to do a post-mortem on its development and look back on the bizarre phenomenon of Flappy Bird in general.

-If you came here just for the ROM, you may be somewhat disappointed to find that it does not run in most N64 emulators.
+If you are solely interested in playing the ROM, you may be somewhat disappointed to find that it does not run in most N64 emulators.
 If you are interested as to why, the short answer is that most emulators don’t attempt to accurately represent the Nintendo 64 hardware.
 The best way to play this ROM is on a real N64 using a flash cart such as 64drive by retroactive or EverDrive-64 by krikzz.

 This first part is an introduction into Flappy Bird and Nintendo 64 development to set the stage for a technical deep-dive of the source code.
 You can also skip ahead to the other posts in this series:

 - Introduction to Flappy Bird and N64 homebrew

 - Starting an N64 homebrew project with